AndreyRGW/sd-webui-fsr-integration/README.md

 ![](/images/preview.png)
 ![](/images/upscalers.png)

-This extension offers FSR 1.0 Contrast Adaptive Sharpening upscaling at 2x, 3x, and 4x scales.
+This extension offers FSR 1.0 Contrast Adaptive Sharpening upscaling at 2x, 3x, and 4x scales, as well as in a universal mode that is tied to the scale you set in hiresfix.

 # Platform Support
 This extension is primarily designed for Windows.
 For linux you need to have `wine` in `PATH`